-In New Zealand, the inflation target is formulated as the rate of increase in the consumer price index, but the mandate specifies factors for which adjustments may be made.
-These factors include price changes due to substantial changes in commodity prices, changes in excised duties, considerable changes in economic policy that directly impact prices, as well as natural disasters.
-There are no fixed current indicators that make adjustments for these factors, but adjustments are made if the effects are substantial.
+In New Zealand, the inflation target is formulated as growth in the consumer price index, but the mandate specifies factors for which adjustments may be made.
+These factors include price changes due to substantial changes in commodity prices, changes in indirect taxes, considerable changes in economic policy which directly impact prices, as well as natural disasters.
+There are no continuous, fixed indicators that make adjustments for these factors, but adjustments are made if the effects are substantial.

-In Sweden and Canada, the inflation target is formulated as the rate of increase in the consumer price index without special exclusions.
+In Sweden and Canada, the inflation target is formulated as growth in the consumer price index without special exclusions.
 However, in practice, indices for underlying inflation are used in the implementation and assessment of monetary policy.
 Sweden's Riksbank often refers to an indicator that adjusts for the direct effects of interest rates and net indirect taxes.
 The Bank of Canada has now defined a new indicator as the operational target of monetary policy.
-This indicator is the consumer price index excluding the eight most volatile components: fruit, vegetables, petrol, heating oil, natural gas, domestic air travel, tobacco products and interest costs.
+This indicator is the consumer price index excluding the eight most volatile components: fruit, vegetables, petrol, heating oil, natural gas, domestic air travel, tobacco products and interest rate costs.
 Adjustments are also made for the effect of indirect taxes.

 The consumer price index is compiled to show developments in the cost of living.
-To some degree, the index overestimates developments in the cost of living.
+To some degree, the consumer price index overestimates developments in the cost of living.
 This is partly related to the fact that the measurement method does not adequately capture quality changes in the service industry.
 The Boskin Report (1996) discovered that the US CPI overestimated the actual cost of living increase by 0.8-1.6 percentage points annually.
-Statistics Norway has assessed the measurement error for the Norwegian consumer price index.4) The conclusion is that the Norwegian index also overestimates developments in the cost of living but that the deviation is probably well below one percentage point annually.
+Statistics Norway has assessed the measurement error in the Norwegian consumer price index.
+The conclusion is that the Norwegian index also overestimates developments in the cost of living but that the deviation is probably well below one percentage point annually.

 National consumer price indices are constructed in various ways.
 For example, there are differences in the goods and services included, the relative weights assigned to the goods and services included and the frequency with which the weights are adjusted.
-In addition, the method of weighting the various sub-indices - ie whether the arithmetic or geometric mean is used - may also affect the growth rate.
+In addition, the method of weighting the various sub-indices - ie whether the arithmetic or geometric average is used - may also affect the growth rate.
 Eurostat's Harmonised Index of Consumer Prices (HICP) represents a standard that facilitates the comparison of countries.

-The national index in the UK is calculated by using arithmetic means, whereas geometric means are used for the harmonised index.
+The national index in the UK is calculated by using arithmetic averages, whereas geometric averages are used in the harmonised index.
 Several items in the national index are not included in the harmonised index, for example costs related to housing (house depreciation, council tax and building insurance).
-In contrast, air fares, university accommodation fees, foreign students' university tuition fees and payments by residents for nursing and retirement homes are excluded from the national index but included in the harmonised index.
-Year-on-year figures in April showed a difference of nearly one percentage point between the Bank of
+In contrast, air fares, university accommodation fees, foreign students' university tuition fees and payments by residents of nursing and retirement homes are excluded from the national index but included in the harmonised index.
+Year-on-year growth figures in April showed a difference of nearly one percentage point between the Bank of England's index (RIPX) and the HICP.
+This index tied to the inflation target showed 2 per cent growth in the last 12 months, whereas the harmonised index showed an increase of 1.1 percentage point.
+Different treatment of housing costs pushed the national index up by more than 1⁄2 percentage point compared with the harmonised index.
+Different weighting methods accounted for a similar proportion of the increase.
+Different weights reduced growth in the national index by nearly $\frac{1}{4}$ percentage point compared with the harmonised index.